 Financial regulations are implemented at the broker level, rather than the account level.
 This means that for example, IC Markets are both an ASIC and FCA regulated forex broker, rather than only the IC Markets Raw Spread account being regulated.
 If the forex broker is regulated, then every account that they offer is also regulated, including Islamic forex broker accounts.

 The broker we have rated the best Islamic forex broker account is IC Markets.
 IC Markets is authorised and regulated by the Australian Securities and Investments Commission (ASIC), as well as the Financial Conduct Authority (FCA).
 Both ASIC and the FCA have a reputation as being two of the strongest financial regulatory bodies in the world.
-If there’s an issue with your funds, knowing you have an independent mediator to turn to for help, gives you piece of mind.
+If there’s an issue with your funds, knowing you have an independent mediator to turn to for help, gives you peace of mind.

 Each forex broker will have a section of their website dedicated to regulations.
 Check for ASIC, FCA or CYSEC regulations.

 Whether spreads are wider on an Islamic forex broker account depends on the specific broker you choose.
 When making a decision on where to open an Islamic trading account, checking that individual broker’s trading conditions, including spreads, is key.

 Spreads on some Islamic trading accounts are often slightly higher than those seen on a broker’s regular trading accounts.
 Islamic accounts are subjected to an increased spread across the forex market, commodities and indices.
 This is because the broker has to offset the cost of interest charges that are no longer being accrued when a position is held overnight.

 If your forex broker offers fixed spreads on other accounts, then they will remain fixed on an Islamic account.
 It’s also not wise to compare spreads on a demo account to those on a live account.